nyxlib/nyx-node/docs/md/protocol.md

 }
 ```

+In any `defXXXVector` message, Nyx supports an optional `@hints` attribute carrying Markdown to describe the vector
+in the UI.

 ### Stream vectors

-Nyx introduces **Stream Vectors** to declare metadata that describes a vector of streams.
-The **stream payloads
-themselves are not carried in JSON messages**: they are delivered out‑of‑band via a low‑latency **Redis**
+Nyx adds a feature for describing **stream vectors** metadata.
+Stream payloads are not transported in JSON, a
+dedicated API delivers them to clients, using **Redis** for low-latency caching and streaming server.
+This
-cache/streaming server to multiple clients.
-This streaming layer is specific to Nyx and not part of INDI.
+capability is specific to Nyx and not part of INDI.

 ### Nyx message grammar